alexandrebobkov/CanadianPayroll/docs/source/cpp-and-ei.rst

   - Types of employment not subject to Canada Pension Plan contributions
   - Payments and benefits subject to Canada Pension Plan contributions
   - Payments and benefits not subject to Canada Pension Plan contributions
+  - Calculate Canada Pension Plan contributions at an individual level

 Employment Insurance
 --------------------